Oslo-kommune-Utdanningsetaten/ki/README.md

   - Can also be started from a poetry shell with `poe run-server`
 - Install everything the frontend needs: `cd frontend && npm install`
 - Start the frontend with `npm run dev` and point your browser at http://localhost:5173
-- You should now redirected to Feide for authentication
 - There's probably no way that actually worked on the first try :)
 - Hopefully, you know enough to debug your way out of any problems.
 If not, feel free to contact the maintainers for advice <3